deic-dk/pod_manifests/jupyterlab_sciencedata_llama.md

 - **deepseek-r1**
 - **llama4**

-_Notice that when running `ollama` you'll be using the SSH credentials in the files `.ollama/id_ed25519`, `.ollama/id_ed25519.pub`.
+_Notice that when running ollama, you'll be using the SSH credentials in the files ".ollama/id_ed25519", ".ollama/id_ed25519.pub".
 These belong to the shared Ollama account "sciencedata"._

 ---